-- 77. This Court has subject matter jurisdiction over Plaintiffs' claims under 18 U.S.C. § 1961, et seq., under 18 U.S.C. § 1964(a); (c) ("Federal RICO"). - 78.
-Plaintiffs George Brogdon and Lauro Garcia are residents of Tucson, Arizona. - 79.
-The acts, events, omissions, and Plaintiffs' injuries alleged herein occurred in Tucson, Arizona. - 80.
-Defendant Carlos Cocio is an adult man who resides in Tucson, Arizona. - 81.
-Defendant Diocese of Tucson is a non-profit religious organization with its principal place of business in Tucson, Arizona. - 82.
-Defendant Archdiocese of Los Angeles, a corporation sole, is a non-profit religious organization with its principal place of business in Los Angeles, California. - 83.
-Defendant St. John's Seminary is a non-profit religious organization, under the Archdiocese of Los Angeles, with its principal place of business in Camarillo, California.
+- 2. The acts, events, omissions, and Plaintiffs' injuries alleged herein occurred in Tucson, Arizona. - 3.
+Defendant Diocese of Tucson is a non-profit religious organization with its principal place of business in Tucson, AZ. - 4.
+Defendant Archdiocese of Los Angeles, a corporation sole, is a non-profit religious organization with its principal place of business in Los Angeles, CA. - Defendant St. John's Seminary is a non-profit religious organization, under the Archdiocese of Los Angeles, with its principal place of business in Camarillo, CA.